petter-holmberg/cpp-ref/classes.md

 ### noexcept

-In C++11, the `noexcept`  keyword declares that the function (sometimes conditionally) will not throw exceptions. `noexcept` functions are more optimizable than non-`noexcept` functions and clearly communicates intent to clients. `noexcept` is particularly valuable for the move operations, `swap()`, memory deallocation functions, and destructors.
+In C++11, the `noexcept`  keyword declares that the function (sometimes conditionally) will not throw exceptions. `noexcept` functions are more optimizable than non-`noexcept` functions and clearly communicates intent to clients. `noexcept` is particularly valuable for the move operations, `swap`, memory deallocation functions, and destructors.
 Declaring a function `noexcept` makes it hard to remove that promise later, without breaking client code.
 Use it only when willing to commit to a `noexcept` implementation over the long term.
 [Meyers14](#Meyers14) §14

+### nodiscard

+In C++17, the `[[nodiscard]]` attribute encourages the compiler to issue a warning if the caller of a function declared with it is discarded.
+It is good practice to use it for potentially expensive functions or functions whose names can be confusing (e.g. a member function `.empty()`).
+It is not good practice to use it for functions whose return values are routinely ignored (e.g. assignment operators).
+Use `std::ignore` to turn off warnings if needed in specific places.

 ### delete